Tips to Shoot a Great Wedding Video

 As a wedding videographer, your business grows when you complete as many high-quality videos as possible that meet or exceed your client’s expectations.
 But it can be tricky to balance faster turnaround times and expected video durations with your high standards as a creator.
 Here are five tips to give customers what they want, when they want, while preserving your work’s quality:

-• Standardize offerings: Have a few standard video types with set durations for clients to choose from.
+• Standardize offerings: Have a few standard wedding film types with set durations for clients to choose from.
 You’ll know what to deliver and your clients will know how long your wedding videos are.

 • Communicate timelines: Communicate your turnaround times clearly on your website and during your client onboarding process.
 If you run into any delays, be proactive about letting your client know.